Jackson-Grime-Davies Research Internship Programme

 Find out more about the Internship Programme

-Applicants are encouraged to identify and collaborate with an academic supervisor working in their field of interest.
+Applicants are encouraged to collaborate with an academic supervisor working in their field of interest.
 Working with the supervisor, they will submit an outline proposal for a 6 week programme of research.
 Successful candidates are selected on the basis of the quality of the proposal and personal interview.
 Students are supported during the internship and encouraged to make an informal presentation on their achievements and experiences at the end.
 A short written report is requested to be submitted by the end of the summer vacation.
-Students will be paid during the internship with a lump-sum bursary of £1,500.
+Students will be paid during the internship in line with the University’s Student Campus Partnership Scheme.

-- June – August: students undertake their internship for 6 weeks over the summer.
+- June – August: Successful students undertake their internship for 6 weeks over the summer (dates can be flexible)